 Whitepaper extract: Why are you failing to deliver a unified and consistent view of your customer?

-This is an edited extract from our upcoming whitepaper: Why are you failing to deliver a unified consistent view of your customer?
+This is an edited extract from our whitepaper: Why are you failing to deliver a unified consistent view of your customer?

 In a recent blog, we alluded to our engagement with CMOs from two consumer companies.
 Consistent with prevailing thinking, both cited personalisation and a single view of the customer as their key priorities.
 They were exasperated by the siloed nature of their data, their technology stacks, and the decision making within their organisation.
 In other words, they were frustrated at the lack of connectedness.